FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 # IANA Considerations

-Three IANA actions are required.
-The first two are registry updates for "eap.arpa".
-The second is the creation of a new registry.
+A number IANA actions are required.
+There are two registry updates in order to define "eap.arpa".
+A new registry is created.
+The "noob@eap-noob.arpa" registry entery is deprecated.

 ## .arpa updates

+There are two updates to the ".arpa" registry.

+IANA is also instructed to refuse further allocation requests which are directly within the ".arpa" registry for any functionality related to the EAP protocol.
+Instead, new allocations related to EAP are to be made within the new "EAP Provisioning Identifiers" registry.

+### Deprecating eap-noob.arpa

+IANA is instructed to update the "eap-noob.arpa" entry as follows.

+The USAGE field is updated to add the word DEPRECATED.

+The REFERENCE field is updated to add a reference to THIS-DOCUMENT.

+### Defining eap.arpa

 IANA is instructed to update the ".ARPA Zone Management" registry with the following entry: